UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

 ![TODO: Answers for activity](images/answersforactivity.png)

 What do you think the user was doing?

+- _Downladding a Linux package
 Was the file they downloaded malicious?
 If not, what is the file used for?

+- _I do not believe that it's malicious.
+The file maybe to install or update a file.
 Is there anything that seems suspicious about this activity?
 Is any of the traffic you inspected potentially outside of compliance guidlines?
+- _ What was suspicious was the referral link was from Facebook.
+- _ I believe that it might not be in compliance due to the fact that it came from Facebook.